vidaud/seta/seta-doc/docs/user-guide/communityInvites.md

 #### From View Details option
 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. You can either enter in the search bar the name of the Community you are looking for or select from the Communities list.
-3. Click in the three dots at the right side of each Community and select the option ^^View Details^^.
+3. Click on :material-dots-horizontal: at the right side of each Community and select the option ^^View Details^^.
 4. In the next window, on section Details, click on button ^^Manage^^ at the button.
 5. In the next window, click on button ^^Invite^^ at the top right.
 6. In the pop-up window, write the emails of the users you want to invite and a message.